 - Avoids software that is not common on mobile devices, like Flash

 - Uses text that is readable without zooming

 - Sizes content to the screen so users don’t have to scroll horizontally or zoom

 - Places links far enough apart so that the correct one can be easily tapped

 If you pass the test and your site is optimized, mozel tov!
 However, if you didn’t, don’t fret—Google will re-index your site as soon as it meets their criteria.
 In the meantime, here’s what you can do to quickly get back in Google’s good graces.

 Many sites already use a content management system like WordPress, Drupal or Joomla.
 If this is the case, you may be able to quickly migrate your website to a mobile-optimized theme.
 By doing this, you and your company may be able to avoid costly development cycles and spin up a mobile-optimized site quickly and efficiently.

 Taking an Adaptive Approach

-In some instances it may be be beneficial to quickly create another version of the site specifically for mobile users.
+In some instances, it may be beneficial to quickly create another version of the site specifically for mobile users.
 This is often referred to as adaptive web design.
 This mobile-only version of your site would essentially exist in parallel with your desktop version and would only be served up to mobile users.
-The downside: In most cases you’d need to maintain two versions of your website.
+The downside: In most cases, you’d need to maintain two versions of your website.

 Potentially a larger time commitment, one option is to use a responsive framework like Twitter Bootstrap or Zurb Foundation 5 to build a new responsive website around your existing content.
 Granted, this solution would require some design and development cycles.
 However, if time is not a factor, this solution would give your audience an optimized experience across all platforms.